A Brief Look at the History

 USC Dornsife magazine of the University of South California reported that although Islamophobia in the US didn’t start with Trump, he has done many things that promoted Islamophobia.
 With remarks such as ‘Islam hates us’ and policies such as barring refugees from Islamic countries, Trump has reiterated the notion that Islam is a threat to the United States.
 Further, his tweets perpetuate a long history of equating Muslims with terrorism.

 Joe Biden Caught the Muslims’ Attention

-In such circumstances, when Former American Vice President Joe Biden, the presumptive Democratic presidential nominee for US Elections’ 2020, quoted a Hadith of Prophet (PBUH) in an address to Muslim voters, he succeeded at gaining attention from Muslim Community around the World.
+In such circumstances, when Former American Vice President Joe Biden, the presumptive Democratic presidential nominee for US Elections 2020, quoted a Hadith of the Prophet (PBUH) in an address to Muslim voters, he succeeded in gaining the attention of the Muslim Community around the World.

-While presenting at the summit, Biden pledged to resolve Muslim-American populations’ issues and grievances in the United States once he has the honor to be in the President’s office.
+While presenting at the summit, Biden pledged to resolve Muslim-American populations’ issues and grievances in the United States once he was honored to be in the President’s office.
 While praising Islam as one of the great confessional religious faiths, Biden told participants of the Million Muslim Votes that:

 “I wish we taught more about the Islamic faith in our schools.”
 He added: “I wish we talked about all the great confessional faiths.”

 Biden explained that what we do not realize, from a philosophical perspective, is that we all arise from the same roots in terms of our essential core tenets.

 The News International, in one of its articles published on November 8, 2020, reported that Biden succeeded in securing the full attention of the attendees at a point when he went on quoting a Hadith from the Prophet Muhammad (PBUH) that instructs: